 Seven reasons your company needs a CRM Capabilities Model:

 - Hyper-competition, rising customer expectations, and digital technologies are putting more demands on the CRM function.
 So, to succeed in this era of mega shifts, a CRM business capabilities map will help in getting your arms around what CRM does and have a structural basis to deal with change.

 - A CRM capabilities model can help in translating the CRM strategy into action – at the process, people, and technology level.

 - We are in the era of a real-time enterprise.
-To foster a real-time enterprise, CRM function needs to perform the browser to buyer and prospect to customer value streams expeditiously and support interactions and transactions.
-Knowing what capabilities need to be real time or near real time will allow adequate technology enablement and process improvements.
+Knowing what CRM capabilities and Value Streams need to be real time or near real time will allow adequate technology enablement and process improvements.

-- Business and technology do not speak the same language.
-A CRM business capability map can be the common lingua franca bridging the communication gap.
+- If the business and technology teams do not speak a common language, a CRM business capability map can be the common lingua franca bridging the communication gap.

 - CRM transformation projects without a capability model as a foundation tend to veer toward a bunch of projects with a disparate set of requirements.
 A capability-based transformation roadmap helps provide the guard rails and guideposts for the implementation.